+There have been several amendments to the credit facility during the past few years, including amendments to authorize acquisitions and modify financial covenants.
 Effective April 23, 2008, we entered into Amendment Number Ten to Credit Agreement ("Amendment Ten") with the banks.
-Amendment Ten increases the amount of the revolving credit facility from \$15,000 to \$22,500, an increase of \$7,500.
+Amendment Ten increased the amount of the revolving credit facility from \$15,000 to \$22,500, an increase of \$7,500.
 Additionally, Amendment Ten amends the applicable revolver and term rates under the Credit Agreement from a variable pricing grid based on quarterly financial ratios to a set interest rate structure based on either the current prime rate, or a LIBOR rate plus 250 basis points.
-As of March 29, 2008, we were in compliance with all of the credit facility covenants, as amended.
+As of June 28, 2008, we were in compliance with all of the credit facility covenants, as amended.